nothingtosurprise/visualize-git/README.md

 **Q: Can I track private repositories?**
 A: Yes, if you provide a GitHub token with appropriate permissions.
 Note that embed charts for private repos will only work for authorized users.

-**Q: How often does live updates poll GitHub?**
+**Q: Are live updates available in production?**
-A: Every 30 seconds via the Cron Step.
-You can adjust this in `src/github/scheduled-poll.step.ts`.
+A: Real-time updates only work in local development.
+For production, you'd need to set up GitHub webhooks.

 **Q: Can I self-host without Motia Cloud?**
 A: Yes!
 Check [Self-Hosted Deployment](https://www.motia.dev/docs/deployment-guide/self-hosted-deployment) guide.